Nikolaycc/Milo/README.md

 # Milo

-Milo is a lightweight, file-based routing framework built for Deno.
+Milo is a lightweight, file-based HTTP framework built for Deno.
 It simplifies the creation of HTTP and WebSocket routes by dynamically generating them from a directory structure.
 Milo enables effortless route organization through a file system-based approach, making it easy to develop scalable and modular applications.

 > [!WARNING]
 > This framework is unfinished.
 Keep your expectations low.